Pope says import of arms to Syria a "grave sin"

 The rest belong to five Orthodox churches - the Greek, Armenian, Syriac, Assyrian and Coptic Orthodox - and small groups of Protestants, mostly Presbyterians and Anglicans.

-Benedict will also hold two major open-air events and meet leaders of all Lebanon's many Christian and Islamic communities, as well as the country's political leaders, during his visit.
+Benedict will also hold two major open-air events and meet leaders of all Lebanon's many Christian and Islamic communities, as well as the country's political leaders.

-(Additional reporting by Oliver Holmes, Tom Heneghan and Laila Bassam in Beirut, and Nazih Saddiq in Tripoli; Editing by Mark Heinrich)
+(Additional reporting by Oliver Holmes, Tom Heneghan and Laila Bassam in Beirut, and Nazih Saddiq in Tripoli; Editing by Alison Williams)